Getting Started with PDI

 Enter

-Simple SQL editor Click Execute.
+Simple SQL editor Click Execute to execute the SQL statement.

-Click Close in the Simple SQL editor window.
+Click Close in the Simple SQL editor window

-Click OK to close the Table Output window.
+Click OK to close the Table output window.

 Save your transformation.